sprocketsullivan/repro_with_R/README.md

 ## Instructions for RStudio Cloud

 I will invite you to RStudio Cloud before the course, you need an account however (see [Preparation](#Preparation-for-the-course)).
 When the course starts we will the clone the course project to your project folder.
-All libraries are preinstalled.
+All libraries are pre-installed.
 Each folder in the project is one course day.
 You will need to work on the exercise file.
 Only resort to the solution file after the course day.
 The exercise is that you try to solve this on your own (with our help) and not just copy paste a solution.